CanDIG/candigv2-ingest/README.md

 #### Command line

 The `opa_ingest.py` script can be used to add Team members to a program only.
 To add Program curators, the API described above must be used.

-The script will add a single user (specified by the `--user` flag) or a list of users specified in a plain text file, with one user email specified per line (using the `--user-file` flag to specify the path to the file) to the program id specified with the `--dataset` flag.
+The script will add a single user or a list of users to a specified program (`--dataset`).
+Single users are added using the `--user` flag, while a list of users can be specified in a plain text file, with one user email specified per line, using the `--user-file` flag to specify the path to the file.
 If the `--remove` flag is used, the users will be removed, rather than added to the program.

 example usage:
 ```bash